Achieving a balanced, centred and governed mind so you’re not ruled by the instability of emotion

 The same principle applies when you feel resentful and are conscious of the downsides and unconscious of the upsides.
 As a result, you might be subjectively biased away from it with an instinct to avoid it at all costs.
 Your intuition may then try to reveal more positives and upsides to bring you back into balance.

 The second you have an imbalanced, irrational or emotional state, it would be wise to see it as a feedback mechanism to let you know that you are not seeing things as they actually are.
 Instead, you are likely to be only seeing the parts that are fragmented and irrational and incomplete.

-Associations from previous subconsciously stored information can result in a stimulus response
+Associations from previous subconsciously stored information can result in a stimulus response.

-This is one of the key reasons why I created the Demartini Method that I present in the Breakthrough Experience, to assist people in sorting their imbalanced perceptions that often result in uncertainty and a lack of clarity.
+This is one of the key reasons why I created the Demartini Method that I present in the Breakthrough Experience, to assist people in sorting their imbalanced perceptions in mind that often result in uncertainty and a lack of clarity.
 The Demartini Method will help you sort through it by asking quality questions that hold you accountable to bring your mind back into balance.